+- Equal and universal.
 Transfers should be based on the principle — enshrined in most constitutions — that natural resources belong to citizens, not just the government or political elites.
 As such, payments should ideally be made in equal amounts to all citizens, regardless of the specific location of the natural resources, thus supporting national unity and helping to create a broad constituency.

+- Paid on a regular schedule.
 Because transfers are a right of citizenry, not a gift from politicians, the frequency of payments should occur on a predictable schedule rather than at the discretion of officials.
 Beneficiaries are able to plan their spending when they know in advance when they will be paid.

 - Calculated on clear and transparent rules.
 Similarly, the amount of each dividend should be based on easy-to-understand and well-publicized criteria.
 (Alaska’s Permanent Fund dividend, for example, is based on 50 percent of the five-year average income from the state sovereign wealth fund, divided by all state residents.)
 This approach enables beneficiaries to understand how commodity income affects them and they can confirm they are receiving the correct amount.

 Use the Dividend ID and Delivery Mechanism to Build a Broad Tax Collection System